boolean-uk/java-fundamentals-day-1-workshop/README.md

 ## Running Tests

 Many of the early tasks you will be doing will have tests predefined by us, that you will need to make pass in order to pass the Core criteria and then other tests that will test the Extension criteria.
-Lets add some tests to this project to show you how it will work.
+Let's add some tests to this project to show you how it will work.
 Go to the Project browser and make sure the `test` folder is expanded.
-Then right click on the **Java** option below `test`
+Then right-click on the **Java** option below `test`

 ![Choose Java](assets/find-test.png)